 I hate to say it, but sharks have become a cinematic punchline.
 The ancient denizens of the deep that once ignited our primordial fear are now goofy movie monsters.
-Some swim on land (SHARKANSAS WOMEN’S PRISON MASSACRE, SAND SHARKS), others have been genetically altered (SHARKTOPUS), and still others are literally ghosts (GHOST SHARK) or emissaries of The Devil. (e.g. SHARK EXORCIST)
+Some swim on land (SHARKANSAS WOMEN’S PRISON MASSACRE, SAND SHARKS), others have been genetically altered (SHARKTOPUS), and still others are literally ghosts (GHOST SHARK) or emissaries of The Devil.
+(SHARK EXORCIST)

 Then in 2016, it happened: A well-made mainstream killer shark film hit theaters.
 THE SHALLOWS came out of nowhere and became a sleeper hit, and has since paved the way for other films in its sub-genre.
-We have since gotten 47 METERS DOWN, and will eventually be gifted(?) with OPEN WATER 3, DEEP BLUE SEA 2, and MEG.
+We have since gotten 47 METERS DOWN, and will eventually be gifted(?) with OPEN WATER 3, DEEP BLUE SEA 2, and THE MEG.
 But before this sudden shark movie renaissance, there was a modestly-budgeted 3D shark film released in 2011 that many seem to have forgotten about: SHARK NIGHT!

 The remainder of the film revolves around several desperate attempts to get Malik some medical attention, only to be stopped time and again by the voracious sharks.
-Things begin to take a strange turn when they kill a large Hammerhead, and find a video camera attached to its underbelly.
+And things begin to take a strange turn when they kill a large Hammerhead, and find a video camera attached to its underbelly.
 Soon it becomes clear that these sharks have been purposely released into the lake, and those responsible aren’t about to let these college “kids” escape and alert the authorities.

 I first saw SHARK NIGHT during its initial theatrical run and had a blast with it.
 The 3D was passable, I dug the little plot twist towards the end of the film (more on that later), and I was just plain happy to see a new shark movie on the big screen!
-Now having revisited the film (in 2D) a full six years later, I have to admit that I did not enjoy this sharksploitation flick nearly as much.
+Now having revisited the film (in 2D) a full six years later, I have to admit that I did not enjoy this contemporary sharksploitation flick nearly as much.

 Sinqua is fantastic as Malik, a fun-loving athlete with a bright future, and the worst luck imaginable.
 He’s also the film’s resident bad-ass!
 After losing his arm (and his girl), the forlorn Malik wades into the lake with a harpoon.
 Moments later, he is further injured after (quite literally) single-handedly killing a Hammerhead with his weapon.
-Then shortly after that, he martyrs himself to give his would-be savior a wider berth from a pursuing shark, during the film’s jet ski chase sequence.
+Then shortly after that, he martyrs himself to give a would-be savior a wider berth from a pursuing shark, during the film’s jet ski chase sequence.

 As for the sharks, we get a good mix of them here, including a Bull Shark, two Great Whites, a Hammerhead, a pair of Sand Tiger Sharks, and a handful of Cookie Cutter Sharks.
 (A Thresher Shark is loose in the lake as well, though we never get to see it.)
 They are mostly brought to life with (occasionally sub-par) CGI, and full-scale animatronic sharks, created by industry veteran Walt Conti.
 As expected, the practical sharks look far better than their computer-generated counterparts.

 In regards to the blood and gore in the film, SHARK NIGHT is extremely tame due to it being chained to a PG-13 rating.
 The bulk of the shark attack sequences lack some much-needed tension, and typically involve someone splashing and screaming until they are dragged underwater.
 Though there are a few surprise attacks by leaping sharks, the camera never lingers for long, and we never see the aftermath.
 (C’mon!
-Even JAWS, which was ballsy enough to show audiences a severed head and leg!)
+Even JAWS was ballsy enough to show audiences a severed head and leg!)